alkoclick/alkoclick.github.io/words/Koga Miyata Road Champ 7005 2009.md

 The bike computer has moved to the [Koga Miyata Roadspeed 1999](Koga%20Miyata%20Roadspeed%201999.md) some time ago.
 I removed the handlebar grips and added tape instead.

 ![](attachments/IMG_20251127_160442992.jpg)

+#### 2026-06-01
+My friend has a fall with this bike.
+Steering wheel is misaligned, fenders are bent and damaged.